-Bycatch reduction policies have traditionally focused upon traditional "command-and-control" measures22 that mandate fishers to undertake specific actions (or suffer sanctions for non-compliance).Examples include time-and-area closures, effort reductions, bycatch quotas, discards bans (an implicit tax), prohibition of the deployment and fishing on FADs or restrictions on the number of FADs (Hall 1996; Pascoe 1997; Hall 1998; Hall et al. 2000; Hall and Mainprize 2005; Abbott and Wilen 2009; Squires et al. 2011).
-Industry-wide bycatch caps induce the "race for bycatch" in a manner similar to "race to fish" under industry-wide TACs for target species (Abbott and Wilen 2009).23
+Bycatch reduction policies have traditionally focused upon traditional "command-and-control" measures that mandate fishers to undertake specific actions (or suffer sanctions for non-compliance).
+Examples of command-and-control measures include time and area closures, effort reductions, bycatch quotas, discards bans (an implicit tax), prohibition of the deployment and fishing on FADs or restrictions on the number of FADs (Hall 1996; Pascoe 1997; Hall 1998; Hall et al. 2000; Hall and Mainprize 2005; Abbott and Wilen 2009; Squires et al. 2011).
+Industry-wide bycatch caps induce the "race for bycatch" in a manner similar to "race to fish" under industry-wide TACs for target species (Abbott and Wilen 2009).
+Governments also resort to moral suasion 5, in which states convince players to act in a socially desirable manner.
+Effort reductions, such as a limit on the number of sets per vessel, cannot induce economically efficient avoidance and activity levels (Segerson 2010).